London Borough of Islington: Demographics

 In 1801, the civil parishes that form the modern borough had a total population of 65,721.
 This rose steadily throughout the 19th century, as the district became built up; exceeding 200,000 in the middle of the century.
 When the railways arrived the rate of population growth increased—reaching nearly 400,000 by the turn of the century; with the Metropolitan Borough of Finsbury particularly suffering deprivation, poverty and severe overcrowding.
 The increase in population peaked before World War I, falling slowly in the aftermath until World War II began an exodus from London towards the new towns under the Abercrombie Plan for London (1944).
 The decline in population reversed in the 1980s, but it remains below its 1951 level.

 According to the 2001 census Islington had a population of 175,797.
 It was 75% White, including 5% White Irish, 6% Black African, 5% Black Caribbean and 2% Bangladeshi.
 Thirty-two per cent of the borough's residents were owner–occupiers.

 According to the 2011 census, Islington has the highest population density of local authorities in England and Wales—13,875 people per square kilometre.

 Islington has the second highest proportion of Irish people in the country, behind London Borough of Brent.

-A 2017 study by Trust for London and the New Policy Institute found that a third of Islington residents live in poverty.
+A 2017 study by Trust for London and the New Policy Institute found that a third of Islington residents lived in poverty.
 This is above the London average of 27%.
-It also found that just 14% of local employees are in jobs which pay below the London Living Wage - which is the 4th lowest figure of any London borough.
+It also found that 14% of local employees were in jobs which pay below the London Living Wage – the fourth lowest figure of any London borough.

-39% of the borough are Christian, 12.8% Muslim, 1.7% are Jewish and 42.7% have no religion.
-Christians and Muslims live throughout the borough, while the Jewish population is highest in the north of the borough in the Hillrise and Junction wards (bordering Highgate and Crouch End).
+39% of the borough's residents identified as Christian, 12.8% Muslim, 1.7% Jewish and 42.7% had no religion.
+Christians and Muslims live throughout the borough, while the Jewish population is most concentrated in the north of the borough in the Hillrise and Junction wards (bordering Highgate and Crouch End).

 Ethnicity

-The following table shows the ethnic group of respondents in the 2001, 2011 and 2021 census in Islington.
+The following table shows the ethnic group of respondents in the 2001, 2011 and 2021 censuses in Islington.